What is Yellow dog Contract

-A yellow-dog contract also known as a yellow-dog clause of a contract, (or an ironclad oath) is an agreement between an employer and an employee in which the employee agrees, as a condition of employment, not to be a member of a labor union.
-In the United States, such contracts were, until the 1930s, widely used by employers to prevent the formation of unions, most often by permitting employers to take legal action against union organizers.
+Yellow-dog contract, also known as a yellow-dog clause of a contract, is an agreement between an employer and an employee in which the employee agrees, as a condition of employment, not to be a member of a labor union.

 In adding this “no joining” clause to his contracts, Coppage was violating the state law that prohibited any and all forms of anti-union contracts.
 This case is an example of yellow dog contracts being in violation of the Fourteenth Amendment – specifically the Amendment’s Due Process Clause.

 The issue then became whether a state could prevent an employer from making employment with his company conditional upon the candidate’s status as a member of a union.
 Coppage was ultimately found guilty of violating Kansas state law, and a fine was levied upon him, with imprisonment being an alternative punishment.